Experiencing Anxiety About Work: What Can You Do?

 Anxiety can come in many different forms.
-Some individuals may have anxiety disorders such as generalized anxiety disorder, social anxiety, or panic disorder, while others may experience intense feelings of anxiety in response to certain situations.
-One common source of anxiety and stress for adults can involve work.
+Some individuals may have mental health disorders such as generalized anxiety disorder, social anxiety disorder, or panic disorder, while others may experience intense feelings of anxiety in response to certain situations.
+One common source of stress and anxiety for adults is work.
 Whether there is a certain group dynamic that is making them dread going to work, they have more work than they can handle, or they are under extremely tight deadlines, work can be stressful.
 If you are feeling anxious about work, let’s take a look at why this may be and what you can do about it.

 There are various factors that may contribute to increased anxiety around work, such as a stressful workplace, tight deadlines, high levels of responsibility, difficult coworkers, and more.
 If you are feeling anxious about going to work, it could be that your workload is too demanding.
 Say, for example, that you are constantly being given major projects by your boss.
 These assignments often have tight deadlines and the amount of work that you are given may take up more time than you have, leaving you unable to properly rest without worrying about having to get your work done and making it harder to meet your other important needs.
 This issue then drags on over the course of the week, building upon itself and further contributing to anxious thoughts and stress.